Derek Lowe: Cleveland Indians

 Following the 2011 season, the Braves traded Lowe to the Cleveland Indians for minor league left-handed relief pitcher Chris Jones.
 The Braves paid $10 million of Lowe's $15 million salary for the 2012 season.
-On May 15, 2012 in a road game versus the Minnesota Twins, Lowe recorded his first shutout in seven years and also pitched a complete game in a 5-0 Tribe win, improving his season pitching record to 6-1.
+On May 15, in a road game versus the Minnesota Twins, Lowe recorded his first shutout in seven years and also pitched a complete game in a 5–0 win, improving his season pitching record to 6–1.
 Lowe did not record a strikeout in the shutout, becoming the first pitcher to do so since 2002.

 The Indians designated Lowe for assignment on August 1 to make room for Corey Kluber.
-Lowe was 8-10 with a 5.52 ERA in 21 starts and 119 innings pitched.
-The Indians released Lowe on August 10.
+Lowe was 8–10 with a 5.52 ERA in 21 starts and 119 innings pitched.
+Cleveland released Lowe on August 10.

 New York Yankees

 On August 12, 2012, Lowe signed with the New York Yankees.
-He made his Yankees debut on August 13 pitching four scoreless innings of relief and got his first regular season save since 2001.
-Lowe had a 3.04 ERA in 17 appearances, was also on the team's postseason roster.
-The Yankees defeated the Baltimore Orioles in the 2012 ALDS, but lost to the Detroit Tigers in the 2012 ALCS.
-Lowe became a free agent after the 2012 season ended.
+In his Yankees debut on August 13, he pitched four scoreless innings in relief, recording his first regular season save since 2001.
+Lowe had a 3.04 ERA in 17 appearances, earning him a spot on the team's postseason roster.
+The Yankees defeated the Baltimore Orioles in the ALDS but lost to the Detroit Tigers in the ALCS.
+In his final postseason, Lowe allowed 3 runs in two innings in three relief appearances.
+He became a free agent after the season ended.

 Texas Rangers

 On March 6, 2013, Lowe signed a minor league contract with the Texas Rangers.
-He made the team's major league roster, and was with the Rangers on opening day.
-He was designated for assignment on May 20, 2013.
+He made the team's major league roster and was with the Rangers on opening day.
+He was designated for assignment on May 20.

-On June 9, 2013, sports journalist Nick Cafardo reported that Lowe appeared to have retired.
-According to Cafardo, Lowe told his agent, Scott Boras, not to approach any teams to see if they have any interest in Lowe.
+Retirement

-Lowe officially announced his retirement July 18, 2013.
+On June 9, 2013, sportswriter Nick Cafardo reported that Lowe appeared to have retired.
+According to Cafardo, Lowe told his agent, Scott Boras, not to approach any teams to gauge their interest.
+Lowe officially announced his retirement July 18.

-Lowe was eligible to be elected into the Hall of Fame in 2019, but received less than 5% of the vote and became ineligible for the 2020 ballot.
+Lowe was eligible to be elected into the Hall of Fame in 2019 but received no votes, thus dropping off of future ballots.

 Scouting report

 Lowe was a sinkerball pitcher, throwing the pitch over 60% of the time.
-He also threw a fastball, curveball and a slider.
+He also threw a fastball, curveball, and a slider.